KEY CORRIDORS

 ARTICULATION

-mEvery façade facing a street or park must be at least moderately articulated.
+mEvery façade must be at least moderately articulated.

 Techniques to articulate a façade include: